 Posters, signs, and announcements may be displayed only on university announcement bulletin boards designated specifically for use by students and registered student organizations.
-The university announcement bulletin boards may be used only be students, registered student organizations, and university departments.
+The university announcement bulletin boards may be used only by students, registered student organizations, and university departments.
 Bulletin boards will be cleared periodically.
 A list of designated university announcement bulletin boards is maintained in Student Union & Activities.

-- Posters, signs and announcements shall not exceed a maximum size of 18" x 24"; - b.
-Posters, signs, and announcements shall not promote the use of alcoholic beverages, tobacco, or illegal drugs, or promote unauthorized sponsorship by Texas Tech University; - c.
-Posters, signs, and announcements shall not violate any local, state or federal law; - d.
-Bulletin boards belonging to academic and administrative Departments are for official university use only.
-Posters, signs, and announcements may not be displayed without consent of the appropriate department; and - e.
-Posters, announcements, banners, cards or other campaign material for any individuals seeking student government office may be posted in accordance with the rules and regulations of the Student Government Association. - f.
-Registered student organizations and university departments are allowed to hang banners within the Student Union at the discretion of the Managing Director of Student Union &
+- a.
+Posters, signs and announcements shall not exceed a maximum size of 18" x 24"; - b.
+Posters, signs, and announcements shall not promote the use of alcoholic beverages, tobacco, or illegal drugs. - c.
+Posters, signs, and announcements shall not promote unauthorized sponsorship by Texas Tech University; - d.
+Posters, signs, and announcements shall not violate any local, state or federal law; - e.
+Bulletin boards belonging to academic and administrative departments are for official university use only.
+Posters, signs, and announcements may not be displayed without consent of the appropriate department; - f.
+Posters, announcements, banners, cards or other campaign material for any individuals seeking student government office may be posted in accordance with the rules and regulations of the